Factors That Determine a Truck Driver Salary

 Some jobs, such as hazardous waste transportation or another specialized field, pay more because fewer CDL holders have the proper training and endorsements to do them.

 Truck driving is a promising career because there are countless different niches you can fill.
+Bus drivers, hazmat drivers, boat haulers, and more are all niche truck drivers besides the typical trans-continental semi-trucks you’re used to seeing on highways.
 So, if you’re wondering how much truck drivers make, you should consider what kind of job you want to do.

 Location and Employer